 - 2. Position your router close to your modem and a computer.
-Place the router in an open area for better wireless coverage. - 3.
+Place the router in an open area of your intended work area for better wireless coverage. - 3.
 Unplug the Ethernet cable from your modem (or existing router if upgrading) that is connected to your computer.
 Plug it into the LAN port labeled 1 on the back of your router.
 The router is now connected to your computer.

-4. Plug one end of the included Ethernet cable that came with your DIR-645L into the yellow port labeled INTERNET on the back of the router.
+4. Plug one end of the included blue Ethernet cable that came with your router into the yellow port labeled INTERNET on the back of the router.
 Plug the other end of this cable into the Ethernet port on your modem.